rtxsc/html5-websocket-blynk-mqtt/README.md

-### Forked by RTXSC for Robotronix Inc. 1 Aug 2025 Fri
+#### Forked by RTXSC for Robotronix Inc. 1 Aug 2025 Fri
-# Blynk MQTT client for HTML5 / JavaScript
+## Blynk MQTT client for HTML5 / JavaScript
+Updated 13 Aug 2025

 HTML5, combined with WebSockets, provides a powerful duo for building real-time, interactive web interfaces for IoT Edge and Embedded Systems.
 This combination enables the creation of